 Field-hunting tip

-Look in sedimentary manganese deposits, marine manganese nodules, hydrothermal vents country — that is the host setting where todorokite typically forms.
+Look in sedimentary manganese deposits, marine manganese nodules, hydrothermal vents country, the host setting where todorokite typically forms.
 If you start seeing birnessite, pyrolusite, goethite in float, you are in the right ground.
 Field specimens usually show a fibrous, massive, botryoidal, crusts habit, so train your eye for that shape before scanning the outcrop.